How to Get It

 Here's another secret: ever wonder how I can afford all this stuff?
 When I'm the first one with a new product, I can use it for a couple of weeks, and when the used price peaks a month later as all the slow-pokes finally get on the bandwagon, I can sell them on eBay, used, for a profit.
 Buying the hottest new gear pays!

-I got a discount and paid about $640 when I ordered my Nikon 18-200mm VR the day it was announced because Adorama offered a competitive price.
+I got a discount and paid about $640 when I ordered my Nikon 18-200mm VR the day it was announced in 2006 because Adorama offered a competitive price.
 A few weeks later, the price rose to list price ($699.95) as demand tightened.
 When I ordered it, no one, including myself, thought it could work very well, but I didn't worry.
 When I got mine, I discovered at the same time as everyone else who was smart enough to early-order theirs that it was spectacular and really did replace all the lenses we used to carry.
 They then became impossible to find, and sold used for over $1,000 for more than a year!

 I'm not smarter than anyone else; I've just been doing this longer and realize that it costs me nothing, and often pays, to order everything as soon as I can.
 Because I can return anything with which I'm unhappy (or often resell for a profit), it costs me nothing to just order it and be patient.
 An investor would say that I'm buying the option for free, and if you can take an option on something for free, you're always ahead of the game.